VitaCheung/HospitalProject3/README.md

 # HospitalProject
 There are 10 entities in this Hospital Project.

-Contribution
-- Departments - by
-- Staff - by
-- Programs - by
-- Services - by
-- Appointments - by
-- Patients - by
-- Careers - by Tin Wai Cheung
-  - Full CRUD and views
-  - Administrator functionality (Only Admin can update and delete)
-  - List Careers for department (M-1 relationship)
-- Volunteers - by Tin Wai Cheung
-  - Full CRUD and views
-  - Role-based authorization (Guest can only view his/her record details, Admin can create, update and delete all records)
-  - List Volunteers for program (M-1 relationship)
-- Donations - by
-- FAQ - by

 ## Contribution
 ### Departments - by
 ### Staff - by